peilingjiang/p5.bezier/README.md

 **pointsArray**

-Takes an array of arrays of _x_ and _y_ locations of control points of the curve. e.g. `[[10, 30], [5, 100], [25, 60]]`.
+This is an array of [x, y] pairs, each representing a control point for the curve.
+For example, `[[10, 30], [5, 100], [25, 60]]`.

 **closeType** (Optional)

-Takes a string, either `"OPEN"` or `"CLOSE"`.
-If you want the curve to close itself automatically, put `"CLOSE"` here.
-Otherwise, leave it as default or put `"OPEN"`.
-Currently, the close point of the curve cannot guarantee to be continuous.
+This is a string, either `"OPEN"` or `"CLOSE"`.
+Use `"CLOSE"` to automatically close the curve.
+The default is `"OPEN"`.
+Note: continuity of the closing point is not guaranteed.

 **fidelity** (Optional)

-Takes an integer from `0` to `10`, as default is `6`.
-How accurate you want the Bézier curve to be.
-The more inner vertices used to draw the curve, the more accurate it would be, however, the more computation would also be cost.
+This is an integer between `0` and `10`, with a default value of `6`.
+This value determines the accuracy of the Bézier curve.
+Higher values mean more vertices are used, leading to a more accurate curve, but at the cost of additional computation.

 ## Create a Bézier Object

-If you want higher-level functions of a Bézier curve, like getting the shortest distance from a point to the curve, you can use `newBezierObj()`.
-It can also potentially save computation resources (when you put it in `setup()`) since the vertices will only be calculated once and then can be used repeatedly.
+For advanced operations, such as computing the shortest distance from a point to the curve, use the `newBezierObj()` function.
+This method can also potentially optimize computation resources if placed within the `setup()` function, as vertices are calculated only once and can then be reused.

-The use of it is similar to the previous one, while `newBezierObj()` will return a _Bézier Curve Object_ that you can pass into a variable:
+The usage of `newBezierObj()` is similar to `newBezier()`, but it returns a _Bézier Curve Object_ that can be stored in a variable:

 ```
 let bezierObject = newBezierObj(pointsArray [, closeType] [, fidelity]);